João de Sousa Carvalho

 His numerous church works are written in a style similar to that of Niccolò Jommelli and, sometimes, Haydn.
 Several of his opere serie and serenatas were performed at the royal palaces of Ajuda and Queluz.
 Some of his keyboard music survives and is occasionally played today.

+His Opera Buffa L'amore industrioso was discovered by conductor and scholar David Chernaik in the Biblioteca da Ajuda in manuscript, and performed in London and Oporto in 2000-2002.